Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Adu_ESP32/readme.md

 ### Tag Your Device

 Add the `"ADUGroup"` tag to the device's top-level twin document.
-This is used to group device together, and you may choose whichever title you prefer.
+This is used to group devices together, and you may choose whichever tag you prefer (e.g., "embeddedSDK").

 ```json
 "tags": {